developerr-ayush/Shades/README.md

 ### basic way for beginners
 - just download css file and use in your project

+## responsiveness

+Here's all breakpoint that we have in our shades:

+xs: The extra-small breakpoint, which applies to devices with a screen width of 0px or greater (i.e., all devices).
+sm: The small breakpoint, which applies to devices with a screen width of 576px or greater.
+md: The medium breakpoint, which applies to devices with a screen width of 768px or greater.
+lg: The large breakpoint, which applies to devices with a screen width of 992px or greater.
+xl: The extra-large breakpoint, which applies to devices with a screen width of 1200px or greater.
+xxl: The extra-extra-large breakpoint, which applies to devices with a screen width of 1400px or greater.

+Developers can use these breakpoint values to write responsive styles for different screen sizes by just adding a class to the element. lets see that in out `grid-system`

 ### Grid division - create your own grid system
 To use this grid system, you can simply add the appropriate class to the parent container of your HTML elements.
 For example, if you want to create a grid with 3 columns, you can add the class "grid-3" to the parent container.
 Then, any child elements of that container will be displayed as a grid with 3 columns.